 Breast cancer can make anyone feel alone.
-While mortality rates have dropped 39% among women since 1989, this year about 266,120 American women are expected to be diagnosed with breast cancer, and 40,920 women are expected to die from the disease.
+While mortality rates have dropped 40% among women since 1989, this year about 268,600 American women are expected to be diagnosed with invasive breast cancer, and 41,760 women are expected to die from the disease.
 But, together, we are stronger than breast cancer.

-American Cancer Society Denim Days brings us together to help save lives from breast cancer.
-Denim Days will take place throughout October 2019, but please join us in a national celebration on October 4, 2019.
+Denim Days Sponsored by Buckle brings us together to help save lives from breast cancer.
+Denim Days will take place throughout October 2019.

-Since the event began in 1996, Denim Days participants have raised more than $97 million to make sure no one must face the disease alone.
-From investing in research to free rides to chemo and places to stay when treatment is far from home, the American Cancer Society is there for people every step of the way.
+Since the event began in 1996, Denim Days participants have raised more than $98 million to make sure those facing the disease know we stand with them in the fight.
+Proceeds support the American Cancer Society’s breast cancer programs and services.
+From investing in research to providing free rides to chemo and places to stay when treatment is far from home, the American Cancer Society is there for those facing breast cancer – and all cancers – every step of the way.

 Denim Days began with a simple concept – if each of us takes a small step to help eliminate breast cancer, collectively, those steps will take us far in achieving our goal.
-Employees at a private company got together to ask coworkers for donations to “go casual” for the cause.
+So, employees at a private company got together and asked coworkers for donations to “go casual” for the cause.
 And what’s more casual than denim?
-The idea spread, and now companies, schools, and other organizations nationwide have participated in raising funds and awareness to support our programs and services that help those with breast cancer, and to help others avoid a diagnosis altogether.
+The idea spread, and now companies, schools, and other organizations nationwide have participated in raising funds and awareness to support American Cancer Society programs and services that help those with breast cancer, and provide information to help women understand how they might be able to reduce their risk of breast cancer.

 Learn more about how the American Cancer Society fights breast cancer by visiting cancer.org/breastcancer.